Hamptons (estate agent)

-Hamptons is an estate agent (real estate broker) that has a UK network of more than 93 branches and an international affiliate partner network of over 7,000 offices.
+Hamptons is a British estate agent (real estate broker) that has a UK network of more than 93 branches and an international affiliate partner network of over 7,000 offices.
 Hamptons' parent company, Countrywide, was acquired by The Connells Group in April 2021.

 History

+Establishment and early years

 The business was established in 1830 by William Hampton who started his career with a furniture shop on Cranbourn Street, London.
 Hampton was later joined by his sons George and William Powell, with his grandsons Harold, Fred and Clarence also later joining the firm.

 In 1869 the firm created new premises at 8 Pall Mall East and 1–3 Dorset Place (now Whitcomb Street).
 In 1890, the firm's records were almost totally destroyed in a fire which broke out in their offices.
 As a result, a new estate office was provided and staff moved to offices at 1 Cockspur Street.
 A limited company was created with George Hampton as chairman and managing director.
 In 1900, a satellite office was opened on Wimbledon Common.
 As the firm continued to expand, it took over control of a number of other firms, beginning with James Coulson and Co of Lisburn, Northern Ireland in 1898, and in the early 1950s Goodall, Lamb and Highway of King Street, Manchester and Robson and Sons Ltd of Newcastle upon Tyne.

 In 1920, Hampton & Sons', Estate Agents & Auctioneers, moved to 20 St James's Square, London W.1.
 During the 1920s, the successful auction house arm was involved in the sale of, amongst other things, the Michelham Collection in 1926 (when the record auction price of 74,000 guineas was achieved for the painting 'Pinkie' by Sir Thomas Lawrence) and the Cameroon Islands.
 In 1926 the firm opened a factory at Ingate Place, Battersea close to the firm's existing depository.
 Amongst the firm's notable contracts were the liners RMS Queen Elizabeth, RMS Queen Mary, Theatre Royal Drury Lane, Duke of York's Theatre, The Dorchester and The May Fair Hotels and the palaces of two Indian princes, that of the Nizam of Hyderabad and of the Maharajah of Kashmir.

 Having sold their St James's Square premises to The Distillers Company, in 1936 the Estate Office moved to the former French embassy building on Arlington Street, and by 1953 boasted further offices in Kensington, Wimbledon, Bournemouth and Bishops Stortford.
 During at least the 1940s, the parent company was listed on the Stock Market.

+World War and 1950s

 On the night of 16 November 1940 an incendiary bomb hit the Pall Mall premises and the greater part of the building was destroyed.
 Temporary one-storeyed buildings were erected on the site but these were eventually demolished in 1957 following the sale of the site to the Canadian Government.
 In October 1940 the firm had acquired a controlling interest in the firm of Storey & Co Ltd of Kensington High Street and it was there that the firm established its new headquarters.